lorenzonotaro/eeprom-serial-loader/loaders/protocol.md

 In its default state, the loader must be constantly waiting for requests from the serial port.
 As explained below, since most microcontrollers have a very limited amount of memory, the exchange of EEPROM data from and to the loader will happen in smaller blocks, or payloads, of a size determined by the loader.

-## 2. Serial parameters
+## 2. Serial parameters & info
-The baud rate must be `115200` (the highest baud rate supported by Arduino Nano).
+* The baud rate must be `115200` (the highest baud rate supported by Arduino Nano).
-The other serial parameters are the default parameters in Arduino: `8 data bits`, `no parity`, `1 stop bit`.
+* The other serial parameters are the default parameters of Arduino: `8 data bits`, `no parity`, `1 stop bit`.

-The loader must also have a 1-second read timeout when expecting data or confirmation from the client, but not during the default state of listening for requests.
+* The loader must also have a 1-second read timeout when expecting data or confirmation from the client, but not during the default state of listening for requests.
+* Whenever a fixed number of bytes is exchanged between the loader and the client (e.g. a 2-byte unsigned integer, see parameters), the data must be sent in Big Endian order.
 ## 3. Requests
 The loader must be listening for requests sent by the client application.
 These requests are in the form of a single ASCII character.